Daita Logo

 #Parameters

-• lineage (LineagePlugin): Optional lineage plugin.
-When provided, source/target tables are automatically captured as lineage edges on each transform_run.
+• lineage: Optional LineagePlugin instance.
+When provided, lineage edges are automatically captured on every transform_run.

 #Create a Transformation